LambdaSharp/LambdaSharpTool/Docs/Module-Resource.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Variable - Resource Section
+# LambdaSharp Module - Resource Section

 The presence of the `Resource` section in a [λ# Module Variable](Module-Variable.md) indicates that the variable corresponds to an AWS resource.